EsiaGB/EsiaGB/README.md

 SELECT *
 FROM people

 WHERE name IN (
-    SELECT name FROM people WHERE name = 'Estera' OR country = 'UK' )
+    SELECT name FROM people WHERE name = 'Estera' , country = 'UK' )

 AND interest IN (
     SELECT interest FROM people WHERE interest = 'Data Analysis' OR travel_destination = 'Asia' );